Before the Weekend

-A: Please contact your Techstars community support contact as soon as you find out that you need to cancel your event.
-We’ll first discuss some options to see how we can help get the team back on track.
+A: Please submit your event status update HERE as soon as you find out that you need to cancel your event.
+We’ll first discuss options to see how we can help get the team back on track.
 If necessary, we can help you cancel or postpone your event and discuss possible future dates to hold your event instead.

 Q: How do I recruit participants to attend my event?

 A: You encourage people to attend by generating excitement and educating potential participants on the impact and value of attending a Startup Weekend.
-We provide promotional materials and strategies to help you with this.
+We provide promotional materials and strategies in Preflight Community Platform.

 Q: Can I build my own event website?

 A: Absolutely!
 All organizers must source their own event platform/registration page whilst adhering to our branding rules and guidelines.
 Once the page has been created, the organizing team must share the link with the Techstars Startup Weekend support team for the event to be shared in our upcoming Community events page.
 See our Event Website guide here.